Welcome, Guest. Please login or register.

 How come I don't manage to play the "MOD." files with my audio player?

 Either your player doesn't support mod files or it requires you to rename them to "music.MOD" instead of "MOD.music".
 We recommend all Amiga and PC users to install Delitracker/Deliplayer as it's one of the best module player on PC/Amiga (site address is to be found in AMP's links page).
 If that still doesn't work then it could be that you haven't unpacked the tune.
 You can write us if you need some help on how to play the modules on other platforms.
+As a last ressort, the file might be defective, in which case, please contact us with the reference of the file.

 How come you don't have the mod called "MOD.xxxx"?